Athletic Sports Team Health Requirements

 - Work together to create a plan on how to manage your pain

-- Talk about ways to help manage your pain that does not involve prescription opioids
+- Talk about ways to help manage your pain that do not involve prescription opioids

 - Talk about any and all concerns and side effects